 The Cape Winelands are known for their vast vineyards and incredible range of wineries.
 Because Stellenbosch wineries are more of an expansive experience, there’s so much more to offer the average traveller than wine.
 If you are travelling to South Africa and want to see the 10 best Stellenbosch wineries to visit, this countdown can help you uncover the best that this region has to offer.

 Nestled between the Helderberg and Stellenbosch mountain ranges, this winery has a selection that’s unmatched elsewhere.
-With a firm belief in the natural process of winemaking, this winery can offer an experience that can connect you with nature as well as please the palette.
+With a firm belief in the natural process of winemaking, Keermont Vineyards offers an experience combining the natural surroundings with their incredible wines.

 Steeped in tradition and part of the Stellenbosch lore, Kleinood wines are as much a part of the valley as is their farm.
 ‘Kleinood’ is an Afrikaans word from Dutch and German origin meaning something small and precious.
 A true definition of the estate – a small farm, very dear to the owner’s hearts, specialising in the production of only a Syrah based red wine, a single vineyard Syrah and small production of Viognier and Syrah Rosé as well as de Boerin extra virgin olive oil.

 Tucked away in the mountain range of Stellenbosch, Oldenburg winery is run by an independent family who pride themselves in making the finest wines in the valley.
 The handcrafted small quantities of both red and white wines are made from grapes grown on the stunning estate.
 Located in the range of mountains known as Banghoek, the changes in elevation give Oldenburg an advantage when it comes to creating complex wines that beautifully reflect their terroir.